markproy/bird-classification-workshop/docs/lab6-text-notification.md

 1. Create an SNS topic
 2. Configure a new subscription to your SNS topic
 3. Test that bird species identification texts are sent to your phone
+4. Extend the Lambda function to send a message to your new SNS topic

 ## Create an SNS topic